 This phase Ib / II trial studies the side effects and best dose of propranolol hydrochloride when given together with pembrolizumab and how well they work in treating patients with stage IIIC-IV melanoma that cannot be removed by surgery.
 Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Propranolol hydrochloride is a beta adrenergic blocking agent that can enhance immune cell responses when under stress.
 Giving propranolol hydrochloride and pembrolizumab may work better in treating patients with melanoma.

-This randomized pilot clinical trial studies how well propranolol hydrochloride works in treating patients with prostate cancer who are undergoing surgery.
-When stressed, the body makes a molecule that may prevent tumor cells from dying, and propranolol hydrochloride may affect the signals in cells that cause tumor cells survival and death.
+This randomized pilot clinical trial studies how well propranolol works in treating patients with prostate cancer who are undergoing surgery.
+When stressed, the body makes a molecule that may prevent tumor cells from dying, and propranolol may affect the signals in cells that cause tumor cells survival and death.